 How do Reed Relays work?

-A reed relay consists of two ferro-magnetic switch blades that exit the opposite ends of a hermetically sealed glass tube.
+A reed relay consists of two ferromagnetic switch blades that exit the opposite ends of a hermetically sealed glass tube.
 This tube is filled with an inert gas, usually nitrogen.
 A vacuum is normally used instead in the case of high voltage reed switches.
 The overlapping blades are attracted to each other when they become magnetized by the field generated by a coil wound around the switch and the contacts will close.
 These contacts are plated using various methods and materials appropriate to the application.
 Pickering favour Sputtered Ruthenium plating for low level switching.

-In general, the most common construction for a reed relay offers no magnetic screening, involves the use of a hard moulded package and an operating coil wound on a plastic bobbin surrounding the reed switch capsule.
+In general, the most common construction for a reed relay offers no magnetic screening, and involves the use of a hard moulded package and an operating coil wound on a plastic bobbin surrounding the reed switch capsule.
 Pickering offer a technically superior solution including SoftCenter construction, mu-metal magnetic screens and former-less coil winding techniques.

 What is SoftCenter technology?

-Instead of the more usual hard moulded package, Pickering use our SoftCenter® technology, whereby a soft inner material is used to protect the delicate glass to metal seal of the reed switch capsule against expansion mismatches.
-This de-stresses the switch ensuring accurate alignment of the switch blades which in turn gives a longer and more reliable life.
+Instead of the more usual hard moulded package, Pickering uses our SoftCenter® technology, whereby a soft inner material is used to protect the delicate glass to metal seal of the reed switch capsule against expansion mismatches.
+This de-stresses the switch ensuring accurate alignment of the switch blades which in turn gives longer and more reliable life.

 What is former-less coil winding?